zama-ai/kms/config/dev/README.md

 ```

 If there are no fundamental changes, you should see 2 outputs of hex numbers.
 The first number `04a1aa8ba5e95fb4dc42e06add00b0c2ce3ea424`, which is the default value, is the key id.

+## Image tag versions inside compose files

+Please notice that each image inside docker compose files point to specific tagged images.
+This will help us to track potential problems or bugs related to version.

+Contact Zama Support Team to request latest stable version.